 This industry survey was conducted amongst 541 Australian restaurant, café, and catering business owners and managers.
 The survey was distributed throughout Australia including both capital city and non-capital city areas.
 The survey was conducted online between 24 September and 18 October 2021 with participants drawn from members of a permission-based panel and the member database of the Restaurant and Catering Industry Association of Australia.
 The research was commissioned by Menulog and conducted by Lonergan Research in accordance with the ISO 20252 standard.

 Menulog is an app-based food delivery service offering Australians the greatest choice of restaurants and cuisines across the country.
-Menulog connects over four million active customers with more than 36,000 local restaurants, servicing more than 93 per cent of the addressable population.
+Menulog connects millions of active customers with more than 36,000 local restaurants, servicing more than 93 per cent of the addressable population.
 Born in Australia more than 15 years ago, Menulog is now part of Just Eat Takeaway.com, a leading global online food delivery marketplace.
 Download the Menulog App via the App Store or Google Play. https://www.menulog.com.au/

 The National Indigenous Culinary Institute (NICI) is an industry inspired and initiated program of national significance to create highly skilled Indigenous chefs.
 NICI offers elite training and experience for aspiring Indigenous chefs who will be trained and mentored by Australia’s top chefs at host restaurants from Rockpool Bar and Grill, , Catalina, The Pines, Aria, The European, Movida, Icebergs Dining Room and Bar and more.
 Originally designed by Neil Perry, Guillaume Brahimi, Michael McMahon, Jill Dupleix, Terry Durack and Barry McDonald, NICI’s program combines unique on-the-job training with a contemporary industry designed qualification.
 Our apprentice chef program aims to produce a group of chefs trained in Australia’s top restaurants, who will be role models and leaders for up and coming Indigenous chefs. http://nici.org.au/